merrvve/eva/src/content/pages/colophon/index.md

 CRIV is powered by **Associazione per la Voce e il Corpo** (*Association for Voice and Body*), a non-profit organization founded in Bologna in 2024 that operates in the field of education and cultural production.
 The association oversees the Center's activities from an administrative point of view.

-While CRIV's activities are open to both members and non-members of the Association, we warmly invite you to consider [**joining**](join).
+The Center's activities are open to both members and non-members of the Association.
+However, we warmly invite you to consider [**joining**](join).
 Please note that students and teachers participating in our programs are required to become members.

 ## Current Board
 - [Francesco Venturi](people/#francesco-venturi), President
 - [Sara Giordani](people/#sara-giordani), Board Secretary
 - [Nicol Bana](people/#nicol-bana), Vice-President

 ## Statute and Transparency:

 We believe in open communication and accountability to our members, donors, and the public.
 You can download the Association’s statute document [here](#) and the funding sources [here](#).

 ## How to join:

-You can apply for membership to the Association through this page: [JOIN US](#).
+You can apply for membership to the Association through this page: [**JOIN US**](join).

 Membership expires on December 31st of each year (regardless of the registration date).
-The membership card costs **€15**, in support of the Association's institutional activities.
+The membership card costs **€15**, in support of the Association's activities.

 ## About this site